n3worktree-o3/project-self/Short_points/Nt_zEr0_neG.md

   -Don't put everything in todo list some requires quick construction or rough construction
 - Addiction can only be replaced with another addiction,desire can only be replaced another desire.Addiction can't be removed,only replaced.
 - In life small things can cause huge changes
 - Don't rush to do anyhting ,feel and do with awareness.Something stop and ask questions like "I am going in right direction?",etc
+- Solution for laziness is empty stomach,exercise,cold shower

 # BROAD
 - Intution(for intution see colin channel)